-7.8.3.3 Recreation Facilities and Opportunities in the Mainstem Yuba River (Downstream of USACE's Englebright Dam)
+7.8.4.3 Recreation Facilities and Opportunities in the Mainstem Yuba River Downstream of Englebright Dam

-The 24 mile long lower Yuba River extends from Englebright Dam to the confluence with the Feather River.
+The 24-mi long lower Yuba River extends from Englebright Dam to the confluence with the Feather River.
 In general, hiking and boating opportunities in the lower Yuba River are limited by poor vehicular public access.
-Public river access is generally limited to three primary locations on the 24 mile long stretch of river: at Parks Bar, approximately 5 miles northeast of the town of Smartville4; at Sycamore Ranch, near the Dry Creek and lower Yuba River confluence; and at the Hallwood Avenue Access, approximately 5 miles northeast of Marysville (HDR|SWRI 2007).
-Where access is available, fishing, picnicking, rafting, kayaking, tubing, and swimming are the dominant recreational uses.
-The lower Yuba River offers Chinook salmon, steelhead and striped bass fishing.
+Public river access is generally limited to 3 primary locations on the 24-mi long stretch of river: at Parks Bar, approximately 5 mi northeast of the town of Smartville; 4 at Sycamore Ranch, near the Dry Creek and lower Yuba River confluence; and at the Hallwood Avenue Access, approximately 5 mi northeast of Marysville (YCWA et al. 2007).
+Where access is available, fishing, picnicking, rafting, kayaking, canoeing, tubing, and swimming are the dominant recreational uses.
+The lower Yuba River offers Chinook salmon, steelhead, American shad and striped bass fishing.